summarization2019/summarization2019.github.io/submission.md

 - Reviewers and PCs post **reviews and acceptance decisions on OpenReview**, to allow data collection via a customized web interface.
 We follow the standard **double-blind** policy, and the submissions and reviews will never be visible to the public, except to authors, reviewers, and PCs.
 - Authors upload the **camera-ready version to START**, to facilitate the production of EMNLP workshop proceedings.

 All collected data (anonymous reviews and review quality ratings, not including submissions) will be used for research purpose only, and we may release the dataset to the broader research community in the future (at least 6 months after the decisions are made).
 Authors are encouraged, but not required, to provide review quality ratings.
 Authors have the right to exclude data associated with their submission from the released dataset (can be indicated upon submission).
+Here is a [sample](https://drive.google.com/open?id=1d-ZVwUk-CGgrfiltKvUxbjS1itjoJW7v) of data to be collected.

 If you have any concern or question, please do not hesitate to contact [Lu Wang](http://www.ccs.neu.edu/home/luwang/) at [luwang@ccs.neu.edu](luwang@ccs.neu.edu).